jsohndata/docs-javascript/condition-if-swtich-ternary.md

-# Doc: JavaScript - Condition: If, Switch, Ternary
+# Javascript: Condition - If, Switch, Ternary

 ## If Statment
 Block of code to be executed, when the condition in the parenthesis are true.